-Zoo conservationists work with partners in the Greater Tarangire Ecosystem to protect the main migration corridors for African buffalos, elephants, giraffes, wildebeests, zebras, Grant’s gazelles, Coke’s hartebeests, elands, and impalas.
+Zoo conservationists work with partners in the Greater Tarangire Ecosystem to protect the main migration corridors for African buffalo, elephants, giraffes, wildebeests, zebras, Grant’s gazelles, Coke’s hartebeests, elands, impalas, and other important species.

 The Tarangire ecosystem in northern Tanzania supports the third-largest movement of large mammals in East Africa, exceeded only by the wildebeest migration in the Serengeti ecosystem and the white-eared kob movement in South Sudan.
 The most recent aerial count, conducted across the Tarangire ecosystem in the dry season of 2016, suggests that approximately 78,000 animals disperse and migrate across the ecosystem annually.
 This includes large populations of African buffalos, elephants, giraffes, wildebeests, zebras, Grant’s gazelles, Coke’s hartebeests, elands, and impalas.
 The ecosystem is also a stronghold for fringe-eared oryxes and nationally important populations of lions wild dogs, while leopards, striped hyaenas, and spotted hyaenas are also common.
 In total, the ecosystem protects no less than 26 species of carnivores and 24 species of hoofed animals, making this one of the most diverse ecosystems for large mammals globally.